-Find the surface area corresponding to a reservoir's elevation.
-NUMERIC OBJECT reservoir object NUMERIC pool elevation The pool elevation argument is looked up in the Pool Elevation column, of the Elevation Area Table, of the reservoir object argument, to determine the Surface Area.
-If the exact elevation is not in the table, the lookup performs a linear interpolation between the two nearest bounding elevations and their corresponding surface areas. $area = area{(lesser)} + \frac{area{(greater)} - area{(lesser)}}{elev{(greater)} - elev{(lesser)}} (elevation - elev{(lesser)})$ Table, the function ab DailyEvaporationCal selected as the Evaporation This function will issue eservoir, or the reservoir does not have an Elevation Area ports the run with an error (CRSSEvaporationCalc, lc, PanAndlceEvaporation, or InputEvaporation must be oration and Precipitation Category selected Method. e an error if the "Time Varying Elevation Area" method, HERE 12.1.24.2), is selected.
-Instead, use the ElevationToAreaAtDate NUMERIC OBJECT NUMERIC The pool elevation are Elevation Area Table Area.
-If the exact elevinterpolation between surface areas. $area = area{(lesser)} + If the object is not a real Table, the function ab DailyEvaporationCal selected as the Evap This function will issue.$
+Description Find the surface area corresponding to a reservoir's elevation. Туре NUMERIC Arguments 1 OBJECT reservoir object 2 NUMERIC pool elevation Evaluation The pool elevation argument is looked up in the Pool Elevation column, of the Elevation Area Table, of the reservoir object argument, to determine the Surface Area.
+If the exact elevation is not in the table, the lookup performs a linear interpolation between the two nearest bounding elevations and their corresponding surface areas.
+Mathematical Expression $area = area{(lesser)} + \frac{area{(greater)} - area{(lesser)}}{elev{(greater)} - elev{(lesser)}} (elevation - elev{(lesser)})$ Comments If the object is not a reservoir, or the reservoir does not have an Elevation Area Table, the function aborts the run with an error (CRSSEvaporationCalc, DailyEvaporationCalc, PanAndIceEvaporation, or InputEvaporation must be selected as the Evaporation and Precipitation Category selected Method.
+This function will issue an error if the "Time Varying Elevation Area" method, HERE (Objects.pdf, Section 22.1.24.2), is selected.
+Instead, use the ElevationToAreaAtDate function described next.